reed2ep/reed2ep/README.md

 ### Hi there 👋

-Im currently a Senior Computer Science student.
-I can be reached at my personal email: reed.ethan44@gmail.com.
+Im a CS grad from UC '25 and currently a Developer at CADTalk.
+I can be reached at my personal email: ethan.r96023@gmail.com.
 <!--
 **reed2ep/reed2ep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.